Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Australian Download Speeds

-Surfshark’s download speeds need to improve if it wants to give NordVPN and ExpressVPN a run for their money.
+Surfshark’s long-distance internet speeds really need to improve if it wants to give ExpressVPN and NordVPN a run for their money.

-Connection speeds remained stable for the most part, although during peak hours we did notice a wobble here and there (which explains the slight blurriness we mentioned above).
+At least connections remained mostly stable, although during peak hours we did notice a wobble here and there (which explains the slight blurriness we mentioned above).

 User Experience & Device Compatibility